 Model session for training at home: Paleo race

-This session combines aerobic work and strength workout so that you can get the most benefits from your training.
+This session combines aerobic work and strength workouts so that you can get the most benefits from your training.

 - Scissor jumps: 1 min